Popularity isn’t always a sign of a smooth-functioning internet phone service.

 But with no customer support for free users, getting help may not be as manageable as you’d hope.
 With no one to ask, it’s hard to say if you’re experiencing an internet connection issue, a platform issue, or something else.

-“Very slow to load into the browser.”
+“…Very slow to load into the browser.”
 (Review on GetApp)

-Solution: Check your internet connection and your browser
+Check your internet connection and your browser.

-• Check your internet speed — Google recommends speeds above 50 Kbps.
+- Check your internet speed — Google recommends speeds above 50 Kbps.

-• Check your browser — Google specifies you must use Chrome, Microsoft Edge, Safari, or Mozilla Firefox while using Voice.
+- Check your browser — Google specifies you must use Chrome, Microsoft Edge, Safari, or Mozilla Firefox while using Voice.

-• Check your network — does it have any restrictions or filtering policies for users?
+- Check your network — does it have any restrictions or filtering policies for users?

-• Are you using a virtual private network (VPN)?
+- Are you using a virtual private network (VPN)?
 Check your VPN’s server location — further server distances can increase latency in your network, which might be slowing down your speed.

 You can also try a reboot if Google Voice isn’t working on your browser or double-check Google Voice’s system and browser requirements.
 However, if none of these help and slow loading remains a consistent issue, there’s not much you can do.

-7. Google Voice number disappeared
+Issue 8: Google Voice number disappeared

 We admit this issue may sound a little weird.
 But it’s true: These days, even your Google Voice number can ghost you.

-There are more ways this can happen than you think.
+There are more ways this can happen than you might think.
 It makes sense for VoIP services to revoke access if you fail to pay, but Google will even take back your phone number if you don’t make a call, send a text, listen to your voicemail, or open the Voice app on an Apple or Android phone in six months.
 You’ll only have 45 days to reclaim the number before it’s gone for good.

-8. Can’t port phone number
+Issue 9: Can’t port phone numbers

-Google Voice states that it’s able to port phone numbers, but users may run into a number of porting issues on the platform.
+Google Voice states it can port phone numbers, but users may run into a number of porting issues on the platform.
 For example, Voice does not support porting toll-free numbers to Google Voice.
 And if you decide to port a number to Google Voice, you’ll get stuck if you don’t pay a $20 porting fee per number.
-The process doesn’t make it easy either, as users report:

-Porting a number is super hard, there is zero customer support.”
+“Porting a number is super hard, there is zero customer support.”
 (Review from G2)

 “Shifting numbers you are already using was not very convenient for me.”
 (Review from GetApp)

-A smooth transition for all your business phone numbers into Google Voice isn’t possible for every company, even when it should be.
+A smooth transition for your business phone numbers into Google Voice isn’t possible for every company, even when it should be.

-9. Not receiving voicemail transcriptions
+Issue 10: Not receiving voicemail transcriptions

-• You turned off “Get voicemail via email” in your settings.
+- You turned off “Get voicemail via email” in your settings.

-• You’re looking for voicemail transcriptions via text (the Voice app permanently disabled this feature).
+- You’re looking for voicemail transcriptions via text (the Voice app permanently disabled this feature).

-• Your caller’s audio quality was poor, and Google couldn’t decipher the message.
+- Your caller’s audio quality was poor, and Google couldn’t decipher the message.

 Even if you resolve your issue, keep in mind that Google Voice is still pretty limited when it comes to options for receiving voicemail transcriptions.

-Having an important group text conversation with your clients but getting messages that are delayed or out-of-order?
+Having an important group text conversation with your clients but getting messages that are delayed or out of order?
 It’s a long-standing issue with Google Voice accounts.

-Here’s an example from 2019:- “I am getting text from people out of order and sometimes really late.
+Here’s an example from 2019: “I am getting text from people out of order and sometimes really late.
 In this same group text, I sometimes do not get certain text messages.”

-While that support issue was resolved, issues with out of order and delayed messages have been raised in 2023 and 2024, especially in group text threads.
+While that support issue was resolved, issues with out-of-order and delayed messages have been raised in 2023 and 2024, especially in group text threads.

 Unfortunately, there is no clear solution to this issue, but it’s another sign of Google Voice’s bugginess when it comes to delivering your messages.

-11. Unable to attach images to texts
+Issue 12: Unable to attach images to texts

 Sometimes, you need a visual aid to get your message across.
 Maybe it’s a picture to show you’ve resolved a customer issue or a photo to indicate where you’ve delivered a package.